carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 Yes, dear reader, you read that right!
 You can build beautiful CLIs with React using an awesome library called [React Ink](https://github.com/vadimdemedes/ink)!

-The way this library works is best said summed up by the README of the repo:
+The way this library works is best summed up by the README of the repo:

 > Ink provides the same component-based UI building experience that React offers in the browser, but for command-line apps.
 It uses [Yoga](https://github.com/facebook/yoga) to build Flexbox layouts in the terminal, so most CSS-like props are available in Ink as well.
 If you are already familiar with React, you already know Ink.
 Since Ink is a React renderer, it means that all features of React are supported.
 Head over to [React](https://reactjs.org/) website for documentation on how to use it.
 Only Ink's methods will be documented in this readme.